 Let it dry for an hour, and then wipe it away with a dry cloth.
 If you are prone to breakouts, wear gloves, as essential oils can irritate those with sensitive skin.

 Lemons are a natural deodorizer and cleaner.
-Spray lemon juice onto the area and let it soak for a few minutes before trying to remove the mold, just like you did with the bleach, peroxide, and vinegar.
+Since they have high acidity, they’re also capable of killing mold spores.
+Spray lemon juice onto the area and let it sit for 10-15 minutes before wiping it away.

 Frequently Asked Questions (FAQ)FAQ